Is Dirt Good For You? How Soil And Farm Animals Can Benefit Your Gut

 Old McDonald had a farm, with a cow, pig, duck—and also microbes!

 Children living among farm animals are inhaling and ingesting bacteria.
-Research has shown that exposing babies to farming agriculture and farm animals can also influence their microbiome.
+Research has shown that exposing babies to farming agriculture and farm animals can also influence their microbiome and immune health.

-Put simply, growing up on a farm helps your baby immune system.
+Simply, growing up on a farm helps your baby's immune system.

 Living around farm animals has been shown to potentially reduce the risk of allergies and asthma [10]–[13].
-This can be seen with children of full-time and part-time farmers being at a lower risk for pollen allergies and atopic sensitization [14], [15].
+This can be seen in children of full-time and part-time farmers who are at a lower risk for pollen allergies and atopic sensitization [14], [15].
 Atopic sensitization includes things like allergic eczema and asthma.

-When we look a little closer at their microbiome, we find that children with asthma at 4 years old have been shown to have modified gut microbiome compositions.
-They showed lower levels of beneficial bacteria, including:
+When we look closer at their microbiome, we find that children with asthma at 4 years old have been shown to have lower levels of beneficial bacteria in their gut microbiome, including:

 • Bifidobacterium